 I prefer to mix in some pellet fertilizer into the soil when I plant the tomatoes.
 However, you can use liquid fertilizer throughout the season in lieu of this.
 If you mix in really good compost in the soil each year, you may not need to add additional fertilizer or epsom salts.

 Protecting from Birds, Squirrels, and Other Pests

 Ok, we honestly have to discuss this.
 In Mississippi, when the weather gets really hot and dry, I notice that birds and squirrels seeking a source of water are more likely to pick and eat (or at least take a bit out of) green and ripe tomatoes.
 It’s hard to keep your tomatoes protected, but placing bird netting over your plants can help.
 You might also try putting out some bird baths or other sources of water to help.
 As far as protecting your crop from deer – short of a full-blown fence, I don’t know of anything that really works.

 Now that you’ve done all the work – pick your ripe tomatoes and enjoy!
 There is no comparison between home-grown and store-bought tomatoes, so enjoy the flavor.
-My favorite way to eat them is sliced up and sprinkled with a little red wine vinegar, with fresh basil leaves and feta, sprinkled with a little pepper.
+My favorite way to eat them is sliced up and sprinkled with a little red wine vinegar, with fresh basil leaves and feta, sprinkled with a little pepper in a tomato salad.
 Yum!